 This is the birthplace of modern jurisprudence, and the legal frameworks of most countries in the world are derived from this place.
 Therefore, this place is of great significance not only to the UK but also to the history of world law.

-It’s free to enter the building.
+It’s free to enter the building and you can visit two courts and the library.
 You may get lucky and be able to see an actual case being argued.
 At 2:00 pm on Fridays you can book a guided tour for £10.00.

 If you’re a history buff or WWII nerd, you have to put the fascinating Churchill War Rooms on your London itinerary.